spicypar/mirror-leech-telegram-bot/README.md

-rsssub - Subscribe new rss feed rssunsub - Unsubscribe rss feed by title rssunsuball - Remove all rss feed subscriptions list1 - Search files in Drive search - Search for torrents with API cancel1 - Cancel a task cancelall - Cancel all tasks del - Delete file/folder from Drive log - Get the Bot Log
+rsssub - Subscribe new rss feed rssunsub - Unsubscribe rss feed by title rssunsuball - Remove all rss feed subscriptions list - Search files in Drive search - Search for torrents with API cancel - Cancel a task cancelall - Cancel all tasks del - Delete file/folder from Drive log - Get the Bot Log